Abdi Nazemian

-Abdi Nazemian is an Iranian-American author, screenwriter, and producer whose debut novel The Walk-In Closet won the Lambda Literary Award for Debut Fiction at the 27th Lambda Literary Awards in 2015.
+Abdi Nazemian (born 1976) is an Iranian-American author, screenwriter, and producer.
+His debut novel, The Walk-In Closet, won the Lambda Literary Award for LGBT Debut Fiction at the 27th Lambda Literary Awards.
+He has subsequently received a second Lambda Literary Award for his young adult novel Only This Beautiful Moment, as well as a Stonewall Book Award for Only This Beautiful Moment and a Stonewall Honor for Like a Love Story, both from the American Library Association.

 Career

-Nazemian is a Choate Rosemary Hall alumni.
+Nazemian is a Choate Rosemary Hall alumnus.
 It was at Choate that he first wanted to become a writer.
-Nazemian continued his education at Columbia University and then at the University of California, Los Angeles, where he received an MBA.
+Nazemian continued his education at Columbia University and then at the University of California, Los Angeles, where he received a Master of Business Administration.

 Since, Nazemian has also worked as a screenwriter, including the television shows Ordinary Joe, Almost Family and The Village, and the films The Artist's Wife, Menendez: Blood Brothers, Beautiful Girl, Celeste in the City and The Quiet.
 As head of development for Water's End Productions, Nazemian has served as an executive producer or associate producer on numerous films, including Call Me By Your Name, Little Woods, Scotty and the Secret History of Hollywood, It Happened in L.A., The Price, and The House of Tomorrow.

 Literary work

-His debut young adult novel, The Authentics, was released in 2017 by Balzer + Bray / HarperCollins.
-His third novel, Like A Love Story, a love letter to queer history, ACT UP and Madonna, was released in 2019 by Balzer + Bray / HarperCollins.
-It was chosen by Time magazine as one of the hundred best young adult novels of all time, received a Stonewall Honor and a nomination for the Audie Awards.
-His fourth novel, The Chandler Legacies, which is inspired by his time at boarding school, was published by Balzer + Bray / HarperCollins in 2022.
+His debut young adult novel, The Authentics, was released in 2017 by Balzer + Bray, an imprint of HarperCollins.
+His third novel, Like a Love Story, a love letter to queer history, ACT UP and Madonna, was released in 2019, again by Balzer + Bray.
+It was chosen by Time magazine as one of the 100 best young adult novels of all time, received a Stonewall Honor and a nomination for the Audie Awards.

+His fourth novel, The Chandler Legacies, which is inspired by his time at boarding school, was published in 2022.
+His 2023 young adult novel, Only This Beautiful Moment, won the 2024 Lambda Literary Award for Young Adult Literature as well as the 2024 Stonewall Book Award for Young Adult Literature from the American Library Association.

+His upcoming novel Desert Echoes will be published by HarperCollins in the United States in September of 2024.

+Nazemian's books, especially Like a Love Story, have been widely challenged or banned across the United States.
+He told CNN that his response to the banning is, "First and foremost, a heartbreak over the message it sends to young queer kids who deserve love and support."